 4. Your Investment Property Doesn't Have to Be Your Dream Home

 Does your list of must-haves generally include hardwood floors, a two-car garage and double-sink bathrooms?
 Maybe those were right for your personal abode, but they may not be necessary in an investment property.
-Many people bring their own emotion into the process and wait for the perfect place—only to see an opportunity pass them by, Dayton says.
+Many people bring their own emotion into the process and wait for the perfect place, only to see an opportunity pass them by, Palmer says.

 Generally speaking, one of the biggest factors you should be focused on is the cliché-sounding location, location, location.
 “Look for property in a location that you feel comfortable spending time in and will attract high-quality tenants,” Turner advises.
 Beyond that, think about what would appeal to the demographic of the renter you're trying to attract: What may appeal to grad school students in a college town, for instance, may not be suitable for a young family starting out.